 But if you've chosen to study locally, staying at home can be a great alternative.
-It will save you money on rent and bills, it's convenient, and you'll avoid the stress of moving out of the family home to live with new people.
+It saves money on rent and bills, is convenient, and you'll avoid the stress of moving out to live with new people.

-Don’t forget, though, that you'll probably be further removed from student life, and it may be more difficult to make friends away from the social hub of halls or a student house.
-To make it work, you'll need to take part in activities such as sports clubs and societies to feel involved.
+However, you'll be further removed from student life, and it may be more difficult to make friends away from the social hub of halls or a student house.
+To make it work, take part in activities such as sports clubs and societies.

 Making your decision

 This isn't an easy choice to make, so get advice from as many sources as possible.
-Family and friends who have been to university before are a good starting point.
+Family and friends who've been to university before are a good starting point.